shanmukh05/Mask_Detection/README.md

 This is a DeepLearning project which will detect whether a person present in given image wore mask or not.

 ## Dataset
-Datset used in this Project consists of two folders ("yes","no").
-Yes folder consists of 1188 jpg images of person wearning mask.
-No folder consists of 1200 jpg images of person not wearing mask. \
+Datset used in this Project consists of two folders (`yes`,`no`).
+Yes folder consists of `1188` `jpg images` of person wearning mask.
+No folder consists of `1200` `jpg images` of person not wearing mask.
-Dataset can be downloaded from the link given in "dataset.txt" file.
+Dataset can be downloaded from the link given in ***dataset.txt*** file.

 ## Code
 - The images downloaded are preprocessed and converted to batches (size:32) dataset.
-Data Augumentation is also applied as the available data is less for the Deep Learning model.\
+Data Augumentation is also applied as the available data is less for the Deep Learning model.
 - Best parameters(Dropout,optimizer) are selected using Tensorboard visualization.(To know more about Tensorboard visit [TensorBoard](https://www.tensorflow.org/tensorboard).
 - Project is done in python using Tensorflow ML library (To know more about TensorFlow visit [TensorFlow](https://www.tensorflow.org/).